 Another easy command to use and the last dimension tool in this problem is the Angular Dimension tool.
-It is located on the Dimension toolbar.
+It is located on the Dimension panel in the same drop-down menu as the Radius, Diameter, and Aligned Dimension tools.
 Select the Angular Dimension tool and select two converging lines (non-parallel) to place the degree measurement on the drawing.
-For the first pick, select the red dimension extension line you just drew.
-For the second pick, select the horizontal centerline directly below the dimension extension line.
+For the first dimension, select the red dimension extension line you just drew.
+Then, select the horizontal centerline directly below the dimension extension line.
 You will need to make a third selection to place the 45.0-degree dimension text on the drawing (Figure 3.31).